 |16 x 1.75-16 x 2.125||305 mm||Juvenile, folders, trailers, some recumbents|

-In the French system, the first number is the nominal diameter in mm, followed by a letter code for the width: "A" is narrow, "D" is wide.
-The letter codes no longer correspond to the tyre width, since narrow tires are often made for rim sizes that originally took wide tires; for example, 700 C was originally a wide size, but now is available in very narrow widths, with actual diameters as small as 660 mm.
+In the French system, the first number is the nominal outside diameter in mm, followed by a letter code for the width: "A" is narrow, "D" is wide.
+The letter codes no longer correspond to the tyre width, since narrow tyres are often made for rim sizes that originally took wide tyres; for example, 700 C was originally a wide size, but now is available in very narrow widths, with actual outside diameters as small as 660 mm.

 |700 A||642 mm||Obsolete|